Gurjot-saini/CSS-Assignment-1/README.md

 # CSS-Assignment-1
-This is the assignment of CSS about Wireframe and Persona Made by
+This is the assignment of CSS about Wireframe and Persona
-Ashish and Gurjot Singh
+\n Made by : Ashish and Gurjot Singh